chrisemunt/mg_web/README.md

 A High speed web server extension for InterSystems Cache/IRIS and YottaDB.

 Chris Munt <cmunt@mgateway.com>
-20 April 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+3 May 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

-* Current Release: Version: 2.1; Revision 15.
+* Current Release: Version: 2.1; Revision 16.
 * [Release Notes](#RelNotes) can be found at the end of this document.

 ## Overview